trainingl/Stepwise-Knowledge-Base/notes/STGResearch/README.md

    [7] 2023_AAAI_Spatio-Temporal Self-Supervised Learning for Traffic Flow Prediction

+   [8] 2025_NIPS_How Different from the Past?
+Spatio-Temporal Time Series Forecasting with Self-Supervised Deviation Learning

-   [8] 2024_ICLR_TESTAM: A Time-Enhanced Spatio-Temporal Attention Model with Mixture of Experts
+   [9] 2024_ICLR_TESTAM: A Time-Enhanced Spatio-Temporal Attention Model with Mixture of Experts

-   *[9] 2024_Navigating Spatio-Temporal Heterogeneity: A Graph Transformer Approach for Traffic Forecasting
+   [10] 2024_Navigating Spatio-Temporal Heterogeneity: A Graph Transformer Approach for Traffic Forecasting